seansliu/SimpleChat/README.txt

 SimpleChat Server - simplechat_server.py
 The server had one main task: to process all incoming messages from clients and respond accordingly.
 I used a non-blocking accept method with the select module, only accepting from listen_sock when it had a client waiting to connect.
 The server then puts the new socket into socket_q, a blocking queue from which worker threads would get the socket.
 I implemented a fixed number (THREAD_POOL_SIZE) of worker threads that would all compete to get a socket, read from it, and handle it appropriately.
 In addition, I used a separate thread to continually check for heartbeat messages, since these messages and responses are time-sensitive to the value stored in TIMEOUT.
 To support a graceful exit, I made all threads daemons so that they would exit along with the main function after SIGINT is caught.
+When the server is shut down, all clients are notified.
 The server used a dictionary to hold all the information of the users.
 Each key was a username, which mapped to another dictionary containing all the current information of that one user.

 SimpleChat Client - simplechat_client.py
 The client had two main tasks: to process all user commands and to respond to incoming messages from the server.
 Using a separate thread, processing user commands was a simple task of parsing user input commands and sending the appropriate messages.
 To respond to incoming messages, I also listened and accepted from a non-blocking listen_sock, but the client only used the main thread to accept incoming messages and process them.
 I made this decision because the client should not need a thread pool of worker threads, as its traffic should be nowhere near as heavy as that of the server.
 In addition, I used a separate thread to continually send heartbeat messages to the server, since these messages are time-sensitive to the value stored in TIMEOUT.
 To support a graceful exit, I made all threads daemons so that they would exit along with the main function after SIGINT is caught.
+A client will exit when the user logs out and when the server notifies it of shutdown.
+However, a client will continue to run if the user currently has other users in the address book--private messaging is still allowed.
 The client used two dictionaries to keep track of important information: session_info to hold the current session address and the server's address, and address_book to hold the addresses of other users for private messaging.

 Configuration - configuration.py